FAQ Call for Action 2023

-Applications will be recommended for funding by a 10-member jury as part of a judging process.
+Applications will be recommended for funding by a jury.
 The names of the jury will be announced here as soon as possible.
 The „Stiftung für Kulturelle Weiterbildung und Kulturberatung“ will then prepare and submit the funding recommendation and the grant notification.
 There is no entitlement to funding.

-What if I have already applied for the DRAUSSENSTADT - Call for Action in autumn 2020?
+What if I have already applied for the DRAUSSENSTADT - Call for Action in 2021/2022?

-Please note that you must submit a new application for the newly issued Call for Action.
-Unfortunately, applications submitted to Kulturprojekte in the fall of 2020 cannot be considered.
-However, you are welcome to apply with the same event idea or a new one.
+Please note that you must submit a new application for the newly issued Call for Action 2023.
+You can apply with the same event idea or you are welcome to apply with a new idea.

 Eligibility and requirements for the application